 Vendor Name: Extreme Networks, Inc hereafter or “Vendor” or “Contractor”.

-Purchaser: Board of Education of Trigg County, Kentucky, hereafter “Board” or “Purchaser.”
+Purchaser: Board of Education of Trigg County, Kentucky, hereafter “Board” or “Purchaser”.

 “Board” or “Purchaser” includes without limitation all schools, organizations, and departments of the Board.
 This document may be referred to, without limitation, as “Rider” or “Document.”